RoboBenchMart: Benchmarking Robots in Retail Environment

-Some of the most frequently observed failure modes during model evaluation include: \begin{itemize} \item Failure to align the gripper with the object, resulting in unsuccessful grasps and the object falling. \item Incorrect object selection, where the robot picks an unintended item. \item Disturbance of surrounding objects, such as knocking down nearby items during execution. \item Successful grasp followed by failure to place the object in the basket. \end{itemize} All evaluations were conducted on a single NVIDIA V100 GPU.
-The evaluation process for one policy takes approximately one day.
+\paragraph{Failure Analysis.} To analyze why evaluated policies fail in retail tasks, for each VLA model, we manually annotate a random subset of $\sim$10 unsuccessful episodes for each (task, item, fixture) triplet with the earliest primary failure observed in the manipulation pipeline (see Table~\ref{tab:failure-categories}).
+In total we annotated 1581 failed episodes from ``Train Seeds'' (TS), ``In-Domain'' (ID),``Unseen Scenes'' (US) and ``Unseen Scenes \& Items'' (US\&I) scenarios.
+The categories are ordered according to the stage at which a failure occurs, from high-level task interpretation to mobile-base positioning, grasping, post-grasp effects, and placement.

+We present additional analysis of VLA models failures.
+Figure~\ref{fig:failure-rates} shows that failure rates increase substantially as the evaluation distribution moves farther from the training setting.
+Among the evaluated models, $\pi_{0.5}$ is consistently the most robust, but its failure rate still becomes high in Unseen Scenes and exceeds 90\% in Unseen Scenes \& Items.
+Octo and $\pi_0$ deteriorate sharply under scene and item shifts, reaching near-complete failure in the most challenging setting, while SmolVLA fails in almost all scenarios.
+These results demonstrate that current generalist VLAs remain highly sensitive to retail-specific distribution shifts, even after adaptation.

+Figure~\ref{fig:failure-distributions} shows that failure modes vary across models and evaluation scenarios.
+In the less shifted settings, failures of Octo, $\pi_0$, and $\pi_{0.5}$ are largely dominated by unsuccessful grasping, while SmolVLA exhibits substantial pregrasp positioning failures.
+Under stronger distribution shifts, especially in US\&I, Octo, $\pi_0$, and SmolVLA increasingly fail at earlier stages, such as task/target grounding and pregrasp positioning.
+In contrast, $\pi_{0.5}$ more consistently reaches the interaction stage, but still frequently fails during grasping.
+The results indicate that retail performance is limited by both grounding under distribution shift and reliable shelf-level manipulation.